 * In an e-mail to myself, Tom Willett differentiated working with Stoltz and Fox on more than one production: “I was a part of a crowd at some cafeteria scene.
 I also worked with him on The Wild Life and in Some Kind of Wonderful.
 I don’t remember ever speaking to him.
 We might have said “Hi” or something.
 I would be placed in a scene in the background, he would come on the set, do his scene and then he would leave.
 He was not a person who was having fun on the set.
 He seemed to be a serious actor.
 I never really knew him.
 Michael J. Fox was very friendly with everyone.
 I had worked with him several times on Family Ties and so we knew each other well enough to say “Hi.”
 He would often be on the set to watch when he was not working in the scene.”

-*** After the decision was made to ditch Eric, Ste wanted R.Z. to keep working with him for another week so that overspending would stop Universal from pulling the plug.
+*** After the decision was made to ditch Eric, Ste wanted R.Z. to keep him for another week so that overspending would stop Universal from pulling the plug.
 This was verified in the 2015 visual history book (Mr. Weissman told me: “Michael Klastorin’s book is worth every penny.
 It tells most of the inside stories accurately too”).
-This lends credence to the claims of a woman who responded to a Hollywood Reporter article.
+This lends credence to a woman who responded to a Hollywood Reporter article.
 In the 1985 Independence Day issue of Rolling Stone, Lynn Hirschberg had alluded to how Eric was thrown to the wolves (there’s no smoke without fire): “Some say Zemeckis used him as a scapegoat in order to reshoot sloppy work.”